WHAT IS IN THIS LEAFLET

 - You are suffering from severe chronic neutropenia

 Severe chronic neutropenia is a disease in which the body does not make enough neutrophils, increasing your risk of fever and/or infection.
-Zarzio® helps the body to make and maintain the right number of infection-fighting neutrophils, decreasing the risk of infection and the need for antibiotics and/or hospital stays.
+Zarzio® helps the body to make and maintain the right number of infection-fighting neutrophils.
+This decreases the risk of infection and the need for antibiotics and/or hospital stays.

 - You are receiving medicines for HIV infection